techlahoma/board_meetings/2016/07_july.md

 * Attendance
 * Approve previous minutes

+## Monscierge
+Danny Burrows will come talk to Techlahoma about StarSpace46 possibly using monscierge software and hardware to manage some of the coworking space.

 ## Administrative Items
 * Accounting (Luke/Jesse)
  * Update on accounting stuff from Netsuite (Vance)